jackDev221/NeuralChain/dashboard/README.md

-## Go Evrynet Dashboard
+## Go NeuralChain Dashboard

-The dashboard is a data visualizer integrated into gev, intended to collect and visualize useful information of an Evrynet node.
+The dashboard is a data visualizer integrated into gev, intended to collect and visualize useful information of an NeuralChain node.
 It consists of two parts:

 * The client visualizes the collected data.
 * The server collects the data, and updates the clients.